 Digital technology is powerful and will undoubtedly continue to change the financial industry.
 However, it will not replace accounting professionals; indeed, this is a growing field.
 The U.S. Bureau of Labor Statistics predicts steady job growth for accountants and auditors of 10 percent between 2016 and 2026 — faster than the average job growth across all industries of 7 percent — with a median pay in 2018 of $70,500 per year.
 Bear in mind, compensation is dependent on job role, setting, education, experience, and location.

 The nature of the role will shift, requiring accountants and financial professionals to take advantage of technological developments in order to automate general accounting operations, while focusing on business development through strategic insights fueled by real-time data and reporting.

 Learn More About the Future of Finance

 If you are interested in pursuing a career path within a technology-driven, ever-changing industry, Maryville University’s online Master of Science in Accounting offers aspiring finance professionals the opportunity to learn and develop practical accounting skills, strategic business acumen, and financial knowledge.
-Maryville’s online master’s degree program prepares finance professionals to take lead roles in the financial future through its dynamic curriculum that covers tax planning and strategic decision making, data analytics, accounting research and communication, and advanced business environment and concepts.
+Maryville’s online master’s degree program prepares finance professionals to take lead roles in the financial future through its dynamic curriculum that covers strategic decision making, data analytics, accounting research and communication, and advanced business environment and concepts.